slightknack/slightknack.dev/content/blog/next-steps.md

 ## Read-style Matching

-Currently, matching on forms is *very* powerful, but we've neglected all other syntax! let's say we want to declare a `display` macro that prints the expression assigned to it.
+Currently, matching on forms is *very* powerful, but we've neglected all other syntax!
+Let's say we want to declare a `display` macro that prints the expression assigned to it.
 In other words:

 ```
 display x = 3 + 4